 Important Application Information

-There are three ways that you can apply for admission to Penn State:
+There are two ways that you can apply for admission to Penn State:

 Regardless of the application that you choose to use, you should create a MyPennState profile.
 You will use this account to provide your Self-Reported Academic Record.

 To receive the earliest possible notification of your admission and financial aid status, Penn State strongly encourages you to file a completed application, including your Self-Reported Academic Record and test scores, by November 1 of your senior year.